 SPECIAL PROMOTIONAL SECTION

-These women are real estate brokers, designers, small and big business owners, medical professionals, and nonprofit associates and founders.
+On the following pages you’ll learn about metro Detroit-area women who continue to make a difference.
+Met with challenges both large and small, they seize opportunities to reinvent and reinterpret what it means to do business.
 They make a difference in their businesses and communities by applying their training and talent to create meaningful opportunities for themselves and others.

 For example, Valentina Bello is the President and Founder of Detroit’s newest luxury staging boutique, V & Co.
 Interiors.
 She is not only all-in on her new business venture but is fully invested in Detroit.

 “I feel passionate about what I’ve been able to create,” she says.
 “In essence, not only a thriving business in the community, but also one which showcases and embellishes the true potential and beauty of Detroit’s living spaces.”

 Helping women lead “a long and healthy life” is the amazing work being done by the American Heart Association – by women, for women.